-Kate Goonan, Joseph Clancy, Rulon Stacey, John Wiest, and Martha Davis
+Kate Goonan, Rulon Stacey, John Wiest, Joseph Clancy, Martha Davis, and Sarah Warren

 In 2017, Main Line Health set an ambitious goal: eliminate disparities and preventable harm while achieving top-decile results around quality and performance, reduce costs through more informed operational decisions, and improve the patient and employee experience.

-Early in the initiative, Main Line identified $120 million in financial performance improvement opportunities: $60 million in clinical transformation, $28 million in workforce efficiency, $27 million in corporate services, and $5 million in physician enterprise.
-For its FY 2018, Main Line’s goal for cost savings is $33.5 million.
+Early in the initiative, Main Line Health identified $120 million in financial performance improvement opportunities: $60 million in clinical transformation, $28 million in workforce efficiency, $27 million in corporate services, and $5 million in physician enterprise.
+For its FY 2018, Main Line Health’s goal for cost savings is $33.5 million.

 The health system then reviewed their regional Baldrige program feedback and Guidehouse’s Baldrige assessment to determine priorities for improving organizational capabilities.
-The reviews cited areas of improvement around “systemness,” or continuity in processes and services delivered throughout the system:
+The reviews cited opportunities for improvement around “systemness,” or consistency in processes and services delivered throughout the system:

 Jack Lynch, FACHE